icy/k8s-vbox-the-hard-way/README.md

    the commmand `VBoxManage list runningvms`.
 If you see empty output, there would be a problem with vbox driver.
 Please reboot your machine (the easy way) or reload your vbox drivers (the hard way).
+1. `Failed to restart networking.service`: Never mind, the script will try another way to reload virtual machine network service.

 ### Tearing down